Albert-2002/Lisp-Repository/README.md

 * * *

-When running .scm scripts, make sue to add (newline) to display objects one after the other.
+When running .scm scripts, make sure to add (newline) to display objects one after the other.